-The following guidelines specifically concern student conduct in the Center.
+The following guidelines specifically concern student conduct in the Library.

-- a.
 Students should conduct conversation only as needed and quietly in deference to others.
-Cell phones should not be used. - b.
-Consumption of food or beverages is not permitted. - c.
-Computer equipment, furnishings, or accessories may not be removed from the Center without the authorization of I.T. - d.
-The use of peripheral devices not provided in the Center, including but not limited to laptops, digital cameras, and scanners, is prohibited without the prior, explicit authorization of I.T.
-Use of USB storage for transferring files onto and off of computers in the lab permitted but files transferred to the computer will be deleted when you log off. - e.
-Users must comply with written and verbal instructions given by the I.T. staff and its student employees. - f.
-Users may not install software of any kind on any PC in the Center without prior, explicit authorization from I.T.
+Cell phones should not be used.

+Consumption of food or beverages is not permitted.

+Computer equipment, furnishings, or accessories may not be removed from the Library without the authorization of I.T.

+The use of peripheral devices not provided in the Library, including but not limited to digital cameras, audio recording devices, printers, and scanners, is prohibited without the prior, explicit authorization of I.T.
+Use of USB storage for transferring files onto and off of computers in the Library is permitted but files transferred to the kiosk computers will be deleted when you log off.

+Users must comply with written and verbal instructions given by the I.T. staff and its student employees.

+Users may not install software of any kind on any kiosk computer without prior, written authorization from I.T.
 Requests for permission or assistance to install new software must be made to the I.T. in writing.
-Such requests may be approved only in very exceptional circumstances and as a rule will be denied to protect the interests of other users. - g.
+Such requests may be approved only in very exceptional circumstances and as a rule will be denied to protect the interests of other users.

 Antivirus and any other security software must run at all times, and students must not attempt to disable them.

-D. Academic Computing Procedures

-The following procedures apply to the Center.

-- 1. Students may use PCs in the Center for one continuous hour, but may extend this time indefinitely if no students are waiting for a PC.
-Whenever students are waiting to use PCs, anyone who has occupied a PC for one hour or longer should yield a workstation to a waiting colleague. - 2.
-Equipment failures in the Center should be reported to I.T. staff using the online form on the student website (students.msmnyc.edu) so that repairs can be made.
-Repairs will be made at the earliest opportunity during business hours. - 3.
-On leaving the Center, users should (1) save and close all of their files, quit applications, and leave the PC running; (2) remove personal USB keys and/or personal media storage from the PC; (3) dispose of all rubbish in the trash receptacles provided; and (4) position chairs neatly under the wok surface.

-E. Academic Computing Sanctions
+D. Academic Computing Sanctions

 Violations of the policies, rules, and procedures set forth in this document, as well as other illegal or inappropriate conduct, are prohibited by Manhattan School of Music and are subject to disciplinary actions to be determined by the school's administration at its discretion.
 A student may be liable for any and all damages he or she causes to equipment, network infrastructure, or furnishings belonging to or provided by the school.
+A student may also have their access to the school's technology Resources temporarily or permanently revoked.